 Mature mixed woodland and parkland, around the big house near the ferry, give way to the wilder west end of the island.
 The south shore leads to a tangle of little islands and bays lined with basalt columns.

 The grandparents of the explorer and missionary David Livingstone once lived on Ulva and our walk will take us up to Livingstone’s Cave and Croft.
 In the cave, archaeologists found flint artefacts and fragments of human bone which can be dated back as far as 5650 BC.

-We will drive, via the Pass of Brander, back to Glasgow.
+We will take the ferry back to Oban and we'll drive, via the Pass of Brander, back to Glasgow.

 If you're still not sure whether or not you can cope after you've read this along with the details of the week's programme, please get in touch to discuss it further.

 We will stay for the first 3 nights in Fortingall Hotel, near Aberfeldy.
-It nestles in the middle of the historic Arts and Crafts village of Fortingall, itself hugging the contours of the hill at the foot of beautiful Glen Lyon in Highland Perthshire.
+It nestles in the middle of the historic Arts and Crafts village of Fortingall.
 The hotel’s Victorian heritage can be recognised through its calm, muted colours and by the use of tweed in the furnishings.
 This décor is carefully paired with modern bathroom fixtures and fittings, making a stay at Fortingall Hotel comfortable, relaxing and hospitable.